 It also sets forth the conditions of closing.
-Once the deal is “cut” at the bond sale, a final official statement is prepared and sent by the underwriter to the purchasers, and the participants proceed toward the closing.
+Once the deal is “cut” at the bond sale, a final official statement is prepared and sent by the underwriter to the purchasers and the participants proceed toward the closing.

 DCED approval and the closing.
 If the issuer is a municipality or school district, bond counsel will prepare a package to be filed with the Pennsylvania Department of Community and Economic Development (DCED) in accordance with the requirements of the Local Government Unit Debt Act (LGUDA).
 DCED has 20 days to approve the bond issue.
 Other issuers of debt in Pennsylvania may have different statutory approval requirements.

 Post-issuance compliance.
-After a bond issue closes, there are requirements under the tax code and under the securities laws that continue to apply to the bonds.
-On the tax side, there are regulations governing the investment and spending of bond proceeds and the use of the bond-financed facilities.
+After a bond issue closes, there are requirements under the tax code and securities laws that continue to apply to the bonds.
+On the tax side, there are regulations governing the investment and spending of bond proceeds and the use of bond-financed facilities.
 On the securities law side, there are requirements to make annual financial disclosures and special event disclosures with the MSRB.

-Sometimes the issuer is acting as a “conduit” issuer.
+- Sometimes, the issuer is acting as a “conduit” issuer.
 In such a case, the issuer issues the bonds and loans the proceeds to a third-party borrower, which is often a nonprofit corporation such as a hospital or university.

-If the issuer plans to issue bank-qualified bonds at some point during the year, this consideration should be communicated to bond counsel during the structuring process.
+- If the issuer plans to issue bank-qualified bonds at some point during the year, this consideration should be communicated to bond counsel during the structuring process.

-If the bonds are being issued to finance a capital project, the issuer should focus well before the closing on the investment strategy for the bond proceeds.
+- If the bonds are being issued to finance a capital project, the issuer should focus well before the closing on the investment strategy for the bond proceeds.

-Sometimes an issuer may want to adopt an ordinance or resolution, as applicable, which approves “parameters” and delegates approval of the final pricing of the bonds to a specific municipal official or to the borrower.
+- Sometimes, an issuer may want to adopt an ordinance or resolution, as applicable, which approves parameters and delegates approval of the final pricing of the bonds to a specific municipal official or to the borrower.
 In such a case, the bond sale occurs after the governing body takes its official action.

-If the issuer plans to enter into an interest rate swap agreement in connection with a bond issue, the issuer should retain an experienced financial advisor to advise it on the swap, and the issuer should make sure it understands the risks involved in the transaction.
+- If the issuer plans to enter into an interest rate swap agreement in connection with a bond issue, the issuer should retain an experienced financial advisor to advise it on the swap and the issuer should make sure it understands the risks involved in the transaction.